AntociM/budgy/README.md

 Typography: The font chosen is Roboto, sans-serif.

 ## Color palette
 The chosen color scheme is based on blue, green and lighter tones of beige and gray.
-This palette points the content out and creates a modern aspect for the website.
+This palette allows the user to focus on the content and creates a modern aspect for the website.
 Moreover, blue is traditionally associated with corporate uniformity and professionalism in the business industry.
 ![](assets/images/color-pallet.jpg)

 # User Experience